 Thematic Image (Optional)

 While not essential, a thematic image can go a long way in making your event stand out.
 Work with your team's Communications Associate to help source or recommend a high-quality image that represents the subject matter of your event.
-You will want to avoid any images with text in them as all information related to the event should be included as part of the event being created.
+You will want to avoid any images with text in them as all information related to the event should be included in the information fields.

 The recommended size for the image is 1800 x 900px (2:1 ratio).